Anandha-Vihari/AI-Pocket-Tutor/README.md

 If correctly configured to these parameters, now you are good to go ahead.

 ### Frontend
-***<a href="https://github.com/avirup-ghosal"> Avirup Ghosal</a> & <a href="https://github.com/ImonChakraborty"> Imon Chakraborty</a> are responsible for the creation and maintanace of the whole frontend.
 The website is written using a javascript framework React.js.
 For setting up the frontend, please read the following instructions:***

 Navigate into the cloned repository and go inside the `Frontend` directory
 ```